Pendium

 Can ChatGPT do bookkeeping?

-What is the best accounting software for a service-based business?
+What is the best accounting software for small business with inventory?

 Behind the data